 So what you would want to do is find a niche that’s less competitive, yet allows good room for profitability.
 The profitability part is important too.

-The answers to these questions is a good starting point.
+The answers to these questions are a good starting point.

 Going as Specific as You Can